Netflix/PigPen/README.md

 # Release Notes

+  * 0.2.12
+    * Added load-csv, which allows for quoting per RFC 4180
   * 0.2.11
     * Fixed a bug (feature?) introduced by new rx version.
 Also upgraded to rc7.
 This would have only affected local mode where the data being read was faster than the code consuming it.
   * 0.2.10